- Beanie Feldstein, Kaitlyn Dever, Billie Lourd

 Ultimately, the film would not have worked if not for the great performances by Feldstein and Deaver as Molly and Amy respectively.
 The script and adept direction from Wilde may make the film stand out, however, it was their chemistry that tied it all together.
 Feldstein’s dynamic performance was so compelling to watch as she simply commanded the screen and Deaver was right there with her every step of the way.
 Lourd was a consummate scene-stealer as Gigi.

-Overall, Booksmart is a hilarious coming of age story for today’s generation anchored by a compelling story of friendship told with a female perspective.
-The premise may not be new but the film ultimately lives or dies on the relatability of the main characters which may not happen for everyone.
+The premise of Booksmart may not be new but the film ultimately lives or dies on the relatability of the main characters which may not happen for everyone.
 At the end of the day, the film is an impressive directorial debut by Olivia Wilde and Beanie Feldstein is a star, if that wasn’t clear yet.